Tallwave/guidelines/docs/Team.md

 General business info may be distributed via one on ones too.
 Like when we have a new cover letter for the TPS reports.

 ## Diversity
 [A diverse set of views makes a company better](https://www.mckinsey.com/business-functions/organization/our-insights/why-diversity-matters).
 When we hire we consider diversity.
-That doesn't mean we target a specifc skin tone or gender, but special care is taken to more sure that we are not a homogenous voice.
+That doesn't mean we target a specifc skin tone or gender, but special care is taken to ensure that we are not a homogenous voice.
 This really isn't a complicated subject, and therefore it's a short paragraph.

 ## Internship
 We love interns!
 We are actively working on an internship program that we will enact in Summer 2018.
 Stay tuned!